Critical Thought and Inquiry (CTI)

-Critical Thought and Inquiry is divided into three levels, each designed to equip students to be world citizens and leaders for the 21st century:
+Critical Thought and Inquiry offers a learning experience that builds through three stages, each designed to equip you to become a world citizen and leader in the 21st century:

-- Introductory Level: The introductory level, beginning with the humanities-based course The Responsible Self and courses in communication and mathematics, bridges the crossing from high school to college learning.
+- Introductory Level: The introductory level, beginning with The Responsible Self, a humanities-based course, as well as courses in written communication and mathematics, will help you transition from high school to college learning.

-- Second Level: The second level offers an exciting choice of interdisciplinary courses grouped around four topic areas: Culture and Traditions; Science, Technology and the Human Experience; Power and Justice; and Sacred and Secular.
-In these courses, students learn how building bridges between the academic disciplines is a necessary part of learning in our fast-changing world.
+- Second Level: The second level offers a variety of interdisciplinary courses grouped around four topic areas: Culture and Traditions; Science, Technology and the Human Experience; Power and Justice; and Sacred and Secular.
+In these courses, you will learn how to fill in the gaps between academic disciplines, a necessary practice in our ever-changing world.